 There are several highly desirable benefits of the Bulgarian split squat that I’ll be discussing shortly.

-This is a powerful but simple movement that only requires a bench (or box) and a pair of dumbbells or a barbell.
+This is a powerful but simple movement that only requires a weight bench (or box) and a pair of dumbbells or a barbell.
 It is classified as a unilateral leg exercise, meaning that it trains each leg independently.

 It’s indispensable for athletes, though its benefits can be just as desirable for regular gym rats.